MartinPertz/DisasterResponsePipline/README.md

 README.md file

 Hint: Please ignore the objects "+(database_filepath)" and "DisasterResponse.db"

+You can find the code in my github repository [https://github.com/MartinPertz/DisasterResponsePipline](https://github.com/MartinPertz/DisasterResponsePipline)

 ### Acknowledgements
 Thanks to Figure Eight for providing the data for training purposes as part of this project.
 Also, special thanks to Udacity for the courseware and training.